Balanced Body and Mind is a class we offer that supports students to heal in three ways.

 It isn’t surprising that teens in treatment, who can benefit so greatly from exercise and meditative practices, also struggle to engage in them.

-As Mike Beswick is fond of reminding us, it is often the very thing that is the most difficult for us to do that is the most needed for the change we wish to experience.
+It is often the very thing that is the most difficult for us to do that is the most needed for the change we wish to experience.